Forex Market: Indian rupee falls against US dollar | NEWS , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

-Mumbai: The Indian currency edged lower against the US dollar in the forex market.
-The concern over the trade deficit influenced investors.
+Mumbai: The Indian rupee depreciated against the US dollar in the forex market.
+The negative opening of the Indian equity market weighed upon the local currency.
+But, the sustained foreign fund inflows into the capital market restricted the rupee’s fall.

-At the interbank foreign exchange, the Indian rupee opened at 79.21 against the US dollar and then fell to 79.51, registering a decline of 36 paise over the last close.
-On Wednesday, the Indian slipped down by 62 paise to close at 79.15 against the dollar.
-It was the worst single-day fall of the local currency in current fiscal year.
+At the interbank foreign exchange, the Indian rupee opened weak at 79.50 against the US dollar.
+During trading, it then reached at 79.46 , registering a decline of 22 paise over the last close.
+The rupee rose 16 paise to close at 79.24 against the dollar on Friday.

 Post Your Comments